Hat Yai: Transportation

 Hat Yai International Airport which was upgraded to an international airport in December 1972, is located 9 km from downtown.
 It serves various destinations across Thailand and provides international connections to Kuala Lumpur and Singapore.
-It is also an important airport for Muslims on pilgrimage to Mecca.
 The airport is listed as Thailand's fifth busiest airport, serving 4,256,107 passengers in 2018.

 Health

 There are two main hospitals in Hat Yai.
 Hatyai Hospital is operated by the Ministry of Public Health, while Songklanagarind Hospital is a university hospital operated by the Faculty of Medicine, Prince of Songkla University.

 Demographics

-Demographically, Hat Yai is notable for a higher proportion of Thai Malays and Thai Chinese citizens than other cities of comparable size in other regions of Thailand.
-Unlike most of area in Southern Thailand, the main language spoken in Hat Yai is Central Thai.
-Southern Thai varieties such as Songkhla and Sadao dialects are also common as well, and varieties of Songkhla Malay which is spoken by ethnic Malays.
+Demographically, Hat Yai is notable for a higher proportion of Thai Chinese and Thai Malay citizens than other cities of comparable size in Thailand.
+Unlike most of Songkhla province, the main language spoken in Hat Yai is Central Thai.
+Southern Thai varieties such as Songkhla and Sadao dialects are also common as well, and varieties of Songkhla Malay which is spoken by ethnic Malay people.
 The population of Hat Yai Municipality was 156,802 as of 2019, making it the fourth largest city municipality (city proper) in the country after Bangkok, Nonthaburi, and Pak Kret, and the fifth-largest city (Urban; with a population of 400,000) in the country after Bangkok, Chiang Mai, Korat and Khon Kaen.